Akadeax/PDAnimator/README.md

 the "Simple" mode creates a basic, 1-directional animation, while "Four Directional" generates animations for all 4 cardinal directions; it then creates a `PDAnimationClip4D` that contains these 4 animations, ready to be used by an Animator.

-Our team utilized specifically this tool to great effect, as it shortens the process of "Create 5 scriptable objects, assign hundreds of frames manually & individually, hunt for wrong frames due to human error" into a single button press.
+For us this shortened the process of "Create 5 scriptable objects, assign hundreds of frames manually & individually, hunt for wrong frames due to human error" into a single button press.

 ![The animation wizard in action](./RepoIMG/AnimationWizard.gif)